MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

         - **0 (default).** Employees can access the about:flags page in Microsoft Edge.

-        - **1.** Employees can't access the about:flags page in Microsoft Edge.
+        - **1.** Employees cannot access the about:flags page in Microsoft Edge.

 ### PreventFirstRunPage
 - **Supported versions:** Windows 10, version 1703